The Institution in Brief

 The College of Southern Nevada is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Accreditation of an institution of higher education by the Northwest Commission on Colleges and Universities indicates that it meets or exceeds standards for the assessment of institutional quality evaluated through a peer review process.
 An accredited college or university is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 Accreditation by the NWCCU applies to the institution as a whole.
-Regional accreditation provides the public reasonable assurance regarding the quality of courses, programs, and opportunities available to students who attend the institution.
+Regional accreditation provides the public with reasonable assurance regarding the quality of courses, programs, and opportunities available to students who attend the institution.

 Inquiries regarding an institution’s accredited status by the NWCCU should be directed to the administrative staff of the institution.
 Individuals may also contact: